 The Virginia Housing Development Authority (VHDA), which is Virginia’s statewide organization designed to help Virginians attain quality, affordable housing, has a number of statewide programs aimed at both affordable rental housing and homeownership loan programs.
 VHDA’s existing programs include $300 million per year for rental housing and $600 million per year for homeownership financing in the northern Virginia region.
-In addition, VHDA will work with Arlington County and the City of Alexandria, and will provide an additional $15 million per year for affordable and workforce housing.
+In addition, VHDA will work with Arlington County and the City of Alexandria, and will provide an additional $15 million per year for five years for affordable and workforce housing in northern Virginia.

 The private sector is also working to address housing affordability.
 JBG SMITH and the Federal City Council recently announced the launch of the Washington Housing Initiative, a transformational, market-driven approach to producing affordable housing in the Capital region over the next decade.
 The initiative brings together capital from private and philanthropic sources to preserve or build affordable workforce housing in mixed-income communities, specifically targeting working families.
 The initiative expects to source external capital for the purposes of preserving or building between 2,000 and 3,000 units of affordable housing in metro Washington over the next decade.